 Converting user mailboxes from Exchange Server files to Outlook files can help IT professionals manage backup tasks that otherwise would be pretty difficult, and occasionally even impossible, to complete.
-While there are a handful of tools out there to help you convert .edb files, none quite stoke our fire like Stellar’s EDB to PST Converter (we get excited easily).
+While there are a handful of tools out there to help you convert .edb files, none quite stoke our fire like Stellar’s How to Convert EDB to PST in 2021 the Easy Way (we get excited easily).

 Stellar is a company that first came to our attention while evaluating the best data recovery software on the market today.
 The company’s product, Stellar Data Recovery, provides a combination of features, performance and usability that convinced us to give it top marks over close rivals EaseUS and Prosoft Engineering (check out all our data recovery software reviews for more on those two).

 In addition to its flagship data recovery product, Stellar has developed a whole range of nifty tools that’ll make your average Joe (this guy) look like an IT savant.
 Those tools include its .edb to .pst converter, which will be taking a look at below.